Foods to Avoid When Recovering from a Bone Fracture and Best Diet for Healing

 Bones are living tissue that constantly rebuilds itself, even after recovery.
 To support this natural healing process, the body requires specific nutrients.

-- Iron: Improves oxygen delivery to healing tissues, essential for cell repair.
+• Iron: Iron: Improves oxygen delivery to healing tissues, essential for cell repair, making it important to follow a diet chart for iron deficiency anemia when needed.

 When these nutrients are missing, bone repair can become incomplete, fragile, or delayed.